 Versioning in memoQ, particularly the handling of changes in the translation of a given version of a source document, has had a rather "unfinished" feel since it was first introduced in memoQ 5.

-However, tracked changes for minor versions isn't quite as hopeless as I thought it was.
-It is still massively in need of improvement, but I did discover one undocumented feature which gives it some redeeming value.
+Tracked changes for minor versions is in need of improvement for ease of use, but I did discover one undocumented feature which gives it more redeeming value than I thought the feature had.

 One tantalizing feature of memoQ version tracking is the Row History.
 I've always thought of it as an irritating tease, which it is.